-- Clean and service the battery cable connections (both on the engine and on the battery).
+- 1. Clean and service the battery cable connections (both on the engine and on the battery).
 Stainless hex nuts and lock washers are recommended to connect the cables to the battery. - 2.
-Charge and load test the battery. - 3.
-Check the 25-30 Amp fuse between the Voltage Regulator and the battery (if present).
-Replace and retest if blown. - 4.
-Check the voltage on the Purple wire while the engine is running, you should see the same voltage as the battery. - 5.
-Verify that the Red wire is connected to 12 VDC from the battery. - 6.
-Remove the flywheel and inspect the heavy battery charge windings for discoloration.
-If the windings are a dark color, replace the stator.
+Check the DC voltage on the Purple wire while the engine is running, you should see the same voltage as the battery. - Charge and load test the battery.
+3. - Check the 25-30 Amp fuse between the Voltage Regulator and the battery (if present).
+Replace and retest if blown.
+4 - 5.
+Verify that the Red wire are connected to 12 VDC from the battery. - 6 Remove the flywheel and inspect the heavy battery charge windings for discoloration.
+If the windings are a dark color, replace the Stator.
 Typical resistance readings of the Stator's battery charging circuit should measure less than 2 Ω.